If I Had Wings

 In collaboration with persons and organisations inside and outside of the Marolles, Les ateliers des Tanneurs, la Cour du jeu de Balle, the primary school Emile André, EODP – European Observatory for Democracy and Peace, Culture Centre Bruegel, Maisons des Jeunes le 88, Le Foyer des Jeunes, Bar L’ascenseur, Belgian Buildings Agency, Le Marseillais du Jeu de Balle, Les Petits Riens .

-With support from the Brussels Capital Region, the City of Brussels, COCOF, The Finnish Cultural Institute for the Benelux, the Finnish Embassy in Brussels, VisitBrussels, STIB/MIVB, Brussels Mobility, Helsinki Café.
+With support from Brussels Capital Region, the City of Brussels, COCOF, The Finnish Cultural Institute for the Benelux, the Finnish Embassy in Brussels, VisitBrussels, STIB/MIVB, Brussels Mobility, Helsinki Café.